 This acute haemorrhagic virus is similar to Ebola, except less publicly known and less scientifically understood, and has been a recurring issue in Nigeria for the last few years.
 Since the start of 2019, it has killed dozens of people and infected hundreds more in Ondo State alone, a number that jumps into the hundreds and thousands respectively when factoring in other states.
 “When I think about those affected by the crises the Start Fund responds to”, reflected my colleague Anne during the visit, “I often have families and communities in mind.
 I tend to forget about first responders and the critical role they play in alleviating suffering when disasters happen.
 Stepping quite literally into the shoes of these nurses and doctors was very eye-opening.
 They are the true heroes of this crisis.”

 “The stigmatisation is still high”, she explained.
 “When you go back [home], nobody wants to talk to you or be associated with you.
 Some people think it is caused by witches.
 Most people don’t believe that it is a disease and don’t want to come to the hospital.”
-Like Joshua’s father, Shakirat’s mother was there looking on.
+The woman's mother was there looking on and added.
 “When I got the news [that my daughter got Lassa Fever], I was crying.
 I could not even sleep.
 But I knew they would take proper care of her… God bless ALIMA”.

 Since 2018, Lassa Fever has transitioned in Ondo State from a seasonal occurrence to a year-round threat, with particularly deadly spikes occurring between November and March, but infections continuing outside of these months.
 First responders like the ones we met will do what they can, but without the financial wherewithal to continue providing care, this virus will continue to strike the heart of this welcoming rural community.